 - Upgrade the saddle.
 Because you’ll be spending so much time in the saddle while touring, you might want to replace it with a more comfortable option.
 Leather saddles are popular for touring.
 I like the Brooks B17 Standard Saddle.
 You can read my review of here.

 - Install a mirror.
 This is a great safety item to have for touring.
-It’s comforting being able to see cars approach as they pas.
+It’s comforting being able to see cars approach as they pass.
 I like the Mirrycle MTB Bar End Mirror.
 You can read my full review here.
+For more info on mirrors, check out my complete guide to cycling mirrors.

 - Add lights.
 Even if don’t plan to ride at night, you’ll still want to have lights.
 They are necessary for safety.